-They also admit when they’ve made mistakes.
+Great leaders also admit when they’ve made mistakes.

 1. Admitting your mistakes is the fastest path to moving past them

 When you realize your mistake and immediately admit it, it allows everyone to focus on finding a solution, rather than focusing on the problem (and who’s to blame for it).
-By being up front, you’re cutting the blame game short, and freeing up everyone’s time and energy to help troubleshoot.
+By being upfront, you’re cutting the blame game short, and freeing up everyone’s time and energy to help troubleshoot.

 2. You won’t lose respect, you’ll gain it

 When you are the first to admit a mistake and take steps to correct it (or minimize damage) as soon as possible, you’re earning the trust of the people you lead.
-Sure, there may be repercussions, but loss of respect and leadership ability won’t be among them.
+Sure, there may be repercussions, but the loss of respect and leadership ability won’t be among them.

 3. Give yourself some grace